shayki5/azure-devops-create-pr-task/README.md

      env:
        System_AccessToken: $(System.AccessToken)
     ```
-- You need to give permissions to the build user (in Microaoft hosted agnet is "Build Serivce (user-name)"):
+- You need to give permissions to the build user (in Microaoft hosted agnet is "Build Service (user-name)"):

     ![Permissions](https://i.imgur.com/Us401RM.png)